Ira Stanic-Maruna, VUM Verfahren Umwelt Management GmbH

 What particularly positive memories do you associate with your postgraduate studies and with the CEC?

-Studying at the DA and the TU Vienna is among the most exciting times of my life.
+Studying at the DA and the TU Wien is among the most exciting times of my life.
 During the two years I learned so much, I had the best lecturers and I was surrounded by interesting people of all formations from all over the world.
 The sense of community that we had during our studies was something special.
 I also very much enjoyed the study trips across Europe and field trips to large infrastructure facilities like the Viennese sewage treatment and the waste incineration plant.

 Suppose you could repeat one day in your life – what would it be?